 According to a blog called AllFacebook, social media marketers can add code to website pages to measure conversions using facebook conversion tool.
 When Facebook ads are clicked, conversions are added in the ad manager.
 This allows marketers to cater their initiatives to users who are most likely to convert.
 Facebook‘s new tool could assist B2C marketers looking to gain a competitive edge on the platform.

-According to Facebook, following is paragraph explains how Conversion Measurement Tool actually works:
+According to Facebook, the following is paragraph explains how Conversion Measurement Tool actually works:

 Marketers can create and add a snippet of code to any page on their websites — such as checkout pages, registration pages, and donation pages — to measure conversions.
 When Web surfers access those pages via Facebook ads, those code snippets ping the social network, adding the conversion to a count in ad manager.

 Marketers can also have the option for Optimized CPM bidding, a service that targets those Facebook users who are most likely to convert with specific adverts.